 The Lake Worth Lagoon supports a rich variety of wildlife.
 In fact, the Town is a dedicated Bird Sanctuary.
 Along the shore of the Lake Worth Lagoon exist native wetland areas that serve as roosting areas for a number of birds, and also provide food and shelter for a variety of small mammals.
 The spoil islands in the Lake Worth Lagoon serve as bird rookeries for Ibis, Reddish and Snowy Egrets, Anhingas, Great Blue Herons, Night Herons, and Tricolor Herons, many of which are listed as threatened or endangered species by State or Federal agencies.
 In fact, 70 years ago, the identification of Herons, Egrets, and Pelican's nestings on several small islands in Lake Worth Lagoon, led the Audubon Society to designate the islands as bird sanctuaries.
-Fisherman's Island, Hunter's Island, and Bingham Island, displayed on the by the Audubon Society and managed as rookeries and bird sanctuaries.
+Fisherman's managed as rookeries and bird sanctuaries.
 Additionally, shellfish beds are located on tidal flats and around the periphery of spoil islands.
 One (1) species of oysters live on the prop roots of red mangroves.
-A unique sub-species of clam, native to the area, also live in the sand of the Lagoon.16 These unique lagoon islands offer the following amenities.17
+A unique subspecies of clam, native to the area, also live in the sand of the Lagoon.18 These unique lagoon islands offer the following amenities.19